 - Full-Screen Mode hides the menu bar, toolbars, task panes, and window controls to show just the open document.

 There are infinite ways to move from page to page using PDFpen.
-OK, maybe not infinite – but here’s a list of options to help you navigate a PDF:
+OK, maybe not infinite—but here are a few good ways to navigate a PDF:

-Choose Go from the toolbar to access these options:
+From the Toolbar, select Go to access these options:

 - Next Page